scrivo/highlight.php/README.md

 This project will follow the same version numbers as the highlight.js project with regards to languages, meaning that a language definition available in highlight.js 9.12.0 will be available in highlight.php 9.12.0.
 However, there are times where bugs may arise in this project or its translated definition files, so there'll be one more number appended to the version number.
 For example, version 9.12.0.1 will contain all of the same languages as highlight.js 9.12.0 but also contain fixes solely to this project.
 This is done so this project can have version bumps without conflicts should highlight.js release version 9.12.1.

-### Backwards Compatibility Promise
+### Backward Compatibility Promise

-Despite the fact that the semantic versioning used in this project mirrors that of highlight.js, this project will adhere to [Symfony's Backwards Compatibility Promise](https://symfony.com/doc/current/contributing/code/bc.html#using-symfony-code).
+Despite the fact that the semantic versioning used in this project mirrors that of highlight.js, this project will adhere to [Symfony's Backward Compatibility Promise](https://symfony.com/doc/current/contributing/code/bc.html#using-symfony-code).
 You can rest assured that there will be no breaking changes during `9.x` and any deprecations will be marked with `@deprecated` and won't be removed until the next major release.

 ## Some History